 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from London to Brussels without having to change trains.
-There is 1 direct train from London to Brussels each day.
+There are 6 direct trains from London to Brussels each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from London to Brussels cover a distance of around 197 miles (317 km) during the journey.